|My well-worn (and well-loved) copy of

 War and Peace

 If you tell someone that you’re reading War and Peace by Leo Tolstoy, you tend to get a reaction.
-I’ve found this is usually because people are impressed by it, the book being one that is renowned as being very long and, generally, very difficult.
+People are impressed by it: the book is renowned as being very long and, generally, very difficult.
 People tend to praise your efforts, but at the same time refrain from envying your reading choice.
 I’m often told…

 - It’s too long